 What should educators expect from online information sources?

-While I have been involved in mathematics for many years, I also have an extensive background in manufacturing,
+While the developer of k-12math.info has been involved in mathematics for many years, he also has an extensive background in manufacturing,

 banking and retail industries.
 It is interesting that if these industries had the information technologies

 that educators are living with, they would fail!
 In industry if we need to look at different lessons

 [examples, activities, exercises…etc.] for teaching division of decimals to a 12 year old we would have